Skip to main content

 From the social worker running an anti-bullying campaign for an after-school program to the caregiver at an adult daycare, human services are just that — providing services that the people of the community need.

-Built on a foundation of ethics and an understanding of cultural and economic diversity, those in the human services field strive to help people with varied backgrounds find the services and programs that they need to better their situations, whether they are advocating for children, giving care to the elderly or assisting in rehabilitation treatment.
+Built on a foundation of ethics and an understanding of cultural and economic diversity, those in the field strive to help people with varied backgrounds find the services and programs that they need to better their situations, whether they are advocating for children, giving care to the elderly or assisting in rehabilitation treatment.

-Why Should You Study Human Services?
+Who Should Study Human Services?

 In a human services degree program, you'll study how people live and function in society while understanding how social structures and systems impact the lives of individuals, MacCarty said.